xe1gyq/core/README.md

 ## Class xLcdRgb

 > A liquid-crystal display (LCD) is a flat panel display, electronic visual display, or video display that uses the light modulating properties of liquid crystals.
 Liquid crystals do not emit light directly.
+Wikipedia